 • attending 2 taster days: Monday 27th to Tuesday 28th June 2022

 Assessment is by coursework and examination.
 There will be at least one assignment for each unit (four units per subject).
-These written assignments may be essays / research projects and practical report.
+These written assignments will include essays / research projects, examinations and practical reports.

 The programme takes one year, starting at the end of August and finishing in late June the following year.
 In addition to timetabled classes, it is expected that students will complete at least 15 hours of further independent study per week.

 You can apply through our online application form or download a copy from our website www.camre.ac.uk/apply.
 The application form can also be found in the back of our full-time prospectus.
 If you need any help with applying, please contact our Admissions Office at